 The rock is awesome, and shaded most of the time.
 Lots of variety in holds, from thin cracks to chicken heads.
 Most routes are sport, but some require additional trad assists.
 Most of the climbs rap, and are safe with a 60 meter rope, but there are a few walk offs, too.

 This wall is high enough that occasionally there are mountain goats sharing the neighboring walls (how cool is that?).
 The view from there is really among of the best in BCC.

 Park across from Storm Mountain Picnic Area, about 2.7 miles up the canyon.
 Climb up the trail on the east side of the stream and walk about 1/4 mile.
 Then start looking for trails across the valley/stream to the Dead Snag Area.
 Head up the talus slope uphill from Dead Snag.
 Its quite a hump, and a real pain in - wait - I said that already...Keep going about another 200 yards or so.
 Glass Ocean is on the west side of the canyon facing northeast.

-Browse More Classics in Glass Ocean and Environs
+Browse More Rock Climbing Classics in Glass Ocean and Environs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Glass Ocean and Environs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Glass Ocean and Environs:

 Featured Route For Glass Ocean and Environs